Who are you?

 Sometimes I’m a librarian!
 Sometimes I do other things.
-I have also been a web designer, a bear builder, an ice cream scooper, a debate coach, a copy editor, and a reporter, among other things.
+I have also been a web & graphic designer, a bear builder, an ice cream scooper, a debate coach, a copy editor, and a reporter, among other things.

 Why does this website exist?

 A few reasons!
 Originally it was a portfolio for grad school.
 Now it’s a handy spot to store things that I think are cool or valuable (and potentially useful to others).
 I like to share my lessons, and rather than emailing people .zip files (ugh, what year is it), I wanted to be able to just send my colleagues a link.
 Way easier.

 Obviously this website is not comprehensive.
 I’ve been working in school and public libraries since 2008, and I’ve taught a lot of lessons and created a lot of programs — these are just some of my favorites.

 A long time ago I did outreach storytimes for a public library.
 At one of the daycares we served, there was a little girl who greeted me each week with a wildly excited “Hello, library!!!”
 It was pretty great.